 In his 10 seasons, Poitras has seen his players named All-Conference 55 times, with 20 named NSCAA West All-Region, and 8 NAIA All-Americans in Kelsey Anderson, Kalyn Goodenough, Estelle Fortes, Ally Leara, Krista Lee, Adri Jackson, Caitlyn Aaron, and Riley Martinson.
 Since joining the CalPac in 2012, he has seen his players awarded Conference Player of the Year 4 times, Conference Freshman of the Year 4 times, Conference Offensive/Defensive Player of the year twice, and had another named Conference Newcomer of the Year.

 The Eagles have excelled in the classroom as well under Poitras' leadership.
 Through the 10 seasons, 59 players have been named Daktronics Scholar-Athletes, with 20 players receiving that honor multiple times.
 Adri Jackson and Krista Lee were named USC Scholar All-Americans in 2017 as well, being honored at the USC Convention in Philadelphia.
-The team finished the 2017-2018 fall semester with team GPA of 3.60, giving them the distinct honor of having one of the highest GPAs of any NAIA women's soccer program in the country, and in the top 50 among all NAIA athletic programs.
+The team finished the 2017-2018 season with team GPA of 3.72, giving them the distinct honor of having one of the highest GPAs of any NAIA women's soccer program in the country, and in the top 50 among all NAIA athletic programs.
 The 2017-2018 season also marked the 10th consecutive time the women's program received the NAIA Scholar Team Award, as well as the NSCAA Team Academic Award.